-In 2020, the Institution published 12 investigation reports, none of which were pursuant to the anti-discrimination mandate.
-Two of the reports concerned the conditions in a private institution providing care for persons with disabilities.339 The Institution conducted its visit and issued its report pursuant to its torture-prevention mandate under the Optional Protocol to the UN Convention against Torture and not under its anti-discrimination competences.
+In 2021, the Institution published 14 investigation reports, none of which were pursuant to the anti-discrimination mandate.
+Two of the reports concerned the conditions in a private institution providing care for persons with disabilities.
+The Institution conducted its visit and issued its report pursuant to its torture-prevention mandate under the Optional Protocol to the UN Convention against Torture and not under its anti-discrimination competences.

 The Human Rights and Equality Institution of Turkey does not have the competence to conduct independent surveys.
 Under Article 24 of the Law on the Human Rights and Equality Institution of Turkey, the Institution, together with the Turkish Statistical Institute and other public bodies, is empowered to decide on areas where official statistics are needed for the purpose of combating discrimination.
 However, the Turkish Statistical Institute is responsible for gathering such statistics.
 So far, there has been no cooperation between these institutions as regards surveys in the field of discrimination, thus no survey has been conducted since the body's establishment in 2016.
+Furthermore, the Institution does not gather any data in particular on the number of complaints or lawsuits per discrimination ground or on the exercise and outcome of administrative and judicial proceedings.